alexheat/alexheat/README.md

 I work full-time as a product analyst at Microsoft and studied data science at UC Berkeley.
 As a side-project, I mantain a Python package called PyLabel to help manage computer vision datasets.
 Check it out at https://github.com/pylabel-project/pylabel/.

-I try to help people with object detection questions on Stack Overflow and build up my reputation: <br>
+I try to help people with object detection questions on Stack Overflow and build up my reputation: <P>
 <a href="https://stackoverflow.com/users/5183735/alexheat"><img src="https://stackoverflow.com/users/flair/5183735.png" width="208" height="58" alt="profile for alexheat at Stack Overflow, Q&amp;A for professional and enthusiast programmers" title="profile for alexheat at Stack Overflow, Q&amp;A for professional and enthusiast programmers"></a>
 <!--
 **alexheat/alexheat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.